yiisoft/yii-core/docs/guide/runtime-profiling.md

 ### XHProf

-[XHProf](http://www.php.net/manual/en/book.xhprof.php) is an open solution in that is meant to be executed in both development and production environments.
+[XHProf](http://www.php.net/manual/en/book.xhprof.php) is an open solution that is meant to be executed in both development and production environments.
 It does not affect performance significantly.
 Several GUIs exist to analyze its results.

 ### Blackfire

-[Blackfire](https://blackfire.io/) is a commerial PHP profiler.
+[Blackfire](https://blackfire.io/) is a commercial PHP profiler.
 Same as XHProf it does not affect performance.
 UI to analyze data is provided as SAAS solution.